-Westminster Sermon - "An Extravagant Gift" Sunday, January 17, 2016 Scripture Readings - Psalm 36:5-10, John 2:1-12 Blythe Denham Kieffer, D.Min.
+Westminster Sermon - "When the Wine Runs Out" Sunday, January 16, 2022 Scripture Readings - Psalm 36:5-10, John 2:1-12 Blythe Denham Kieffer, D.Min.
 Westminster Presbyterian Church Springfield, Illinois

-Our first scripture reading, Psalm 36:5-10, calls us to thankfulness for God's rich abundance to all times and places.
+Our first scripture reading, Psalm 36:5-10, affirms God's rich abundance to all times and places.
 God's unconditional love renews and restores us, even in our lowest moments, when the wine runs out.
 The psalmist makes generous use of the Hebrew word hesed, translated in the many phrases that refer to God's unfailing, continuing love which never runs out!
-May our hearts and minds be open to the hearing and understanding of ancient Hebrew Scripture.
+May our hearts and minds be open to the hearing and understanding of these ancient Hebrew scriptures.